 The condition of the gums also plays an important role.
 Healthy gums and bone are necessary for bridge stability.
 Poor oral hygiene can lead to plaque buildup around the bridge margins, causing gum inflammation and periodontal disease.
 As gum and bone support decrease, the bridge may loosen or become unstable.

 In some cases, the cement holding the bridge can weaken over time.
 This may allow bacteria and food particles to enter beneath the crowns, increasing the risk of decay and sensitivity.
 If detected early, a dentist may sometimes recement the bridge, but more severe damage could require complete replacement.
+Read about bridges falling out to understand the best dental treatments and restore your beautiful smile today.

 Although bridges are not permanent, they are designed to be a durable and reliable restoration.
 Proper care can significantly extend their lifespan.
 Dentists usually recommend brushing twice daily, flossing carefully underneath the bridge using special floss or interdental cleaners, avoiding excessively hard foods, and attending routine dental checkups.

 Compared to removable dentures, bridges feel more natural and stable because they are fixed in place.
 However, compared to dental implants, traditional bridges may have a shorter lifespan because implants replace the tooth root directly in the bone and do not depend on neighboring teeth for support.
+Read about taking care of bridges to understand the best dental treatments and restore your beautiful smile today.

 In conclusion, dental bridges are not permanent restorations, but they are intended to provide many years of function and appearance when properly maintained.
 With good oral care and regular dental visits, a bridge can remain comfortable, stable, and effective for a long time before replacement becomes necessary.